algolia/shipjs/GUIDE.md

 The default value for `mergeStrategy` is the above.
 It means `shipjs prepare` will work only on `master` branch.

-`shipjs prepare` will checkout to a staging branch(e.g. `releases/v1.0.1`) and create a pull-request from the staging branch to `master`.
+`shipjs prepare` will checkout to a staging branch(e.g. `releases/v1.0.1`) and create a PR from the staging branch to `master`.

-So, by default, Ship.js will work on your `master` branch only.
+So, by default, Ship.js works on your `master` branch only.

 Let's look at the configuration below: